emmett-framework/emmett/docs/forms.md

 where basically the form check if the second number is the double of the first and return an error if the input is wrong.

-You've just learnt how to use `onvalidation` parameter and that you can store errors in `form.errors` which is a `Storage` object like `form.vars`.
+You've just learnt how to use `onvalidation` parameter and that you can store errors in `form.errors` which is a `sdict` object like `form.vars`.

 Customizing forms
 -----------------